December 17, 2019 | Town Stages, NYC

 - Lightning the Way: Intelligently Tailoring Your Beneficiary's Journey with Clare Robinson and Amit Patel, Accenture

-- Mobile Movement: A Text Solution to Reach People In Need Anytime, Anywhere with Jeffrey O’Brien, Founder, Mark Patterson, CEO, Fíonta.
+- Mobile Movement: A Text Solution to Reach People In Need Anytime, Anywhere with Jeffrey O’Brien, Founding Partner, Mobile Pathways and Mark Patterson, CEO, Fíonta.

 - Technology Doesn't Transform Organizations, People Do with Jarrod Bell, CTO, Big Brothers & Big Sisters of America, Jessica Langelaan, VP of Non-profit Solutions, Traction on Demand.